-The Massachusetts Coastal CoalitionJoe's Role: Chair and Executive Director
+The Massachusetts Coastal CoalitionJoe's Role: Executive Director

 The Massachusetts Coastal Coalition (MCC) is a nationally recognized 501c3 non-profit whose members are stakeholders interested or affected by flood hazards.
 The MCC mission is simple: educate, advocate, and inform professionals and stakeholders regionally and nationally on flood hazards.